Grocery Outlet (GO)

 As long-term investors, the risk we care about most is the permanent loss of capital, which can happen when a company goes bankrupt or raises money from a disadvantaged position.
 This is separate from short-term stock price volatility, something we are much less bothered by.

-12. Key Takeaways from Grocery Outlet’s Q3 Results
+13. Key Takeaways from Grocery Outlet’s Q4 Results

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Grocery Outlet.

-Grocery Outlet falls short of our quality standards.
-Although its revenue growth was decent over the last three years, it’s expected to deteriorate over the next 12 months and its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
-And while the company’s new store openings have increased its brand equity, the downside is its gross margins make it more challenging to reach positive operating profits compared to other consumer retail businesses.
+Grocery Outlet doesn’t pass our quality test.
+To kick things off, its revenue growth was mediocre over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
+While its new store openings have increased its brand equity, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+On top of that, its operating margins reveal poor profitability compared to other retailers.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.